ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Returned values**

 - Domain name.
 If ClickHouse can parse the input string as a URL.
+[String](../../sql-reference/data-types/string.md).
 - Empty string.
 If ClickHouse cannot parse the input string as a URL.

-Type: `String`.
+[String](../../sql-reference/data-types/string.md).

 **Example**